Der1248/Labyrinthus/README.txt

 Use your Up, Down, Right, Left key to control the cat and if you jump the cat will throw a ball. (if you have one) Use the sneak key to restart a level and aux1 to reset the last step.
-Over 140 blocks with differend functions to solve more than 680 puzzles.
+Over 140 blocks with differend functions to solve more than 750 puzzles.

 License:
 See README.txt in each mod for more information
 Every code written by me is LGPLv2.1

-Notes:
-creative mod deleted
-sfinv mod deleted
-mtg_craftguide mod deleted